Photosynq/PhotosynQ-Documentation/docs/macros/create-edit-a-macro.md

 1. Make sure you have the Desktop Application installed and you are signed in.
 2. Select **New Macro...** from the File menu.
-3. Select a measurement from the dialog, the macro should analyze.
+3. Select a measurement from the dialog that the macro should analyze.
 The measurements are selected from the notebook.
 If you don't have a measurement saved to your notebook, take one with the protocol the macro is for save it to your notebook.
 4. Start coding...

 If you need more help on how to get started, please look at this [Tutorial](../tutorials/building-a-macro.md)